NerdbotTV/API/README.md

 # NerdBot API
 The NerdBot API is a feature-rich and constantly expanding way to manage a NerdBot instance remotely.
-The current version is `v2` -- `v1` is now deprecated and will not be functional much longer.
+The current and supported version is `v2`.
 All API calls must be over SSL (https).

 Base URL: https://api.nerdbot.tv/v2/

+## Pretty Print
+By default, all responses use JSON Pretty Print for human readability.
+To make faster API calls in production, we recommend adding `?pretty=false` to all URLs.

 ## Response Format
 All responses are formatted in JSON by default.
 All requests to `api.nerdbot.tv` have CORS support, and we have no immediate plan to implement JSONP support.